zeke5252/objectFit/README.md

 # Fit and Fill
 I created a class named ImgDom.
-Users could create an intance of the class to generate an image and use scaleToFit() and scaleToFill() to re-scale the image.
+Users could create an instance of the class to generate an image and use scaleToFit() and scaleToFill() to re-scale the image.

 ## Demo